 Is there an agreement I can sign that will allow me to do different projects on campus without having to write a new contract every time?

 Yes.
 It’s called a Master Research Agreement (MRA) and it’s been used by a number of different companies, such as Eastman Chemical.

 If I want to lease space on Centennial Campus, is it necessary to have a partnership in place before the lease is signed?

 Yes.
 In order to lease space on Centennial, you must be an approved tenant, which spells out the partnership relationship.

-What is the easiest and quickest way to start a dialogue about a partnership?
+What is the easiest and quickest way to start a conversation about a partnership?

 Simple.
 Call our office at (919) 515-7036 and ask to speak to one of our Partnership Developers.
 Or, email us at email@example.com.

-If I know a specific researcher and want to work with that person, do I still need to contact the Partnership Office?
+If I know a specific researcher and want to work with that person, do I still need to contact the Partnerships Office?